-Supertankers sailing to pick up Venezuelan oil for China make u-turn, ship data shows
+Supertankers sailing to pick up Venezuelan oil for China make U-turn, ship data shows

 Follow topic:

-HOUSTON, Jan 12 - Two China-flagged supertankers that were sailing to Venezuela to pick up debt-paying crude cargoes amid the U.S. oil embargo on the OPEC country have made u-turn and are now heading back to Asia, LSEG shipping data showed on Monday.
+HOUSTON, Texas - Two China-flagged supertankers that were sailing to Venezuela to pick up debt-paying crude cargoes amid the US oil embargo on the OPEC country have made U-turn and are now heading back to Asia, LSEG shipping data showed on Jan 12.

-Following the U.S. announcement last week of a $2 billion deal to export up to 50 million barrels of Venezuelan oil stuck in storage, U.S. president Donald Trump said China would not be deprived of Venezuela's crude.
+Following the US announcement last week of a US$2 billion (S$2.6 billion) deal to export up to 50 million barrels of Venezuelan oil

+US$2 billion (S$2.6 billion) deal to export up to 50 million barrels of Venezuelan oilstuck in storage, US president Donald Trump said China would not be deprived of Venezuela's crude.

 The vessels are part of a group of three supertankers that only cover the Venezuela-China route to carry crude that pays Venezuela's debt service to the Asian country.